 - Few multi-vendor open standards are as widely implemented, supported, depended upon or as widely participated in as Java EE.

 - There is an extremely passionate, responsible community behind Java EE – most technologies would be hard pressed to find anything like the Java EE community.

-One of the challenges faced by the Java EE Guardians is that many Java developers don’t realize that they use Java EE every day.
-All of these are Java EE technologies:
+One of the key challenges faced by our community is that many Java developers don’t realize that they use, benefit from and depend on Java EE every day.
+For example, all of these are Java EE technologies:

 - Web Services (JAX-RS/JAX-WS)

-- JPA (Hibernate/Eclipselink)
+- JPA (Hibernate/EclipseLink)

 Much like Java itself, Java EE also has all the challenges of a relatively mature technology.
 There are many badly outdated or plain wrongheaded ideas held by many people about Java EE.
 Java EE also competes with many highly aggressive non-standard solutions even within the Java ecosystem (ironically many of these solutions actually depend on Java EE remaining strong) let alone beyond the JVM such as .NET.